This post may include affiliate links; see our disclosure policy.

 • PB&J: Why not add a swirl of peanut butter and strawberry jam?

-Keep in mind for this vegan baked oatmeal recipe: there’s not really a good make-ahead option.
+Keep in mind for this baked oatmeal recipe: there’s not really a good make-ahead option.
 Do not make the entire pan in advance and refrigerate overnight!
-Overnight oats call for this, but don’t try it here.
-The problem?
-The oats will absorb all the liquid and be much too dry.
+Overnight oats call for this, but don’t try it here because the oats will absorb all the liquid and be too dry when baking.
 Here are two make-ahead options:

 Healthy banana baked oatmeal